 Caterina De Bacco – Identifying and evaluating the efficiency of each player during the pressing phase against an opponent’s controlled build-up play

-This project was chosen in the first of the Forum’s two club-led submission categories, which proposes the creation of three measurable KPIs for scoring individual defensive players during a team’s press.
+This project was chosen in the first of the Forum’s two club-led submission categories, set by Alexander Schmalhofer of Red Bull Soccer International, which proposes the creation of three measurable KPIs for scoring individual defensive players during a team’s press.

 Taking into account that pressing is not limited to turning over the ball, but is also connected to stopping events from happening, such as a pass being attempted through intelligent positioning, the three KPIs include a ball recovery score, an interception opportunity score and a surface covering score, with scores for all three metrics being calculated at each stage of an opposition’s build-up play.
 These outputs can help a team objectively evaluate the effectiveness of each player during their coordinated pressing actions, informing development and refining future pressing execution.

 Caterina holds a PhD in Statistical Physics and is currently an Independent Research Group Leader at Cyber Valley, Max Planck Institute for Intelligent Systems in Tübingen, Germany.